kkysen/cstar/LRM.md

 which can be called indirectly and passed to C over FFI.
 The same is true of normal functions.

-#### Function Literals
+### Range Literals
-Func literals are function literals.
-A func literal is a closure so it can reference vairables that have been defined in a surrounding function.
-It can also share variables between the function literal and the surrounding function.
-Func literals can also be passed into other functions as parameters.
+Range literals are used to write ranges in values and are denoted using "..".
+A normal range literal is from an inclusive value a to an exclusive value b.
+They can be denoted using different variations such as using a "=" to denote inclusivity and "+" to denote a range from a inclusive to a+b exclusive.

+Ex.
+- `a..b`
+- `a..=b`
+- `a..+b`
+- `a..`
+- `..b`

 ## Algebraic Data Types
 C* has `struct`s for product types and `enum`s for sum types.